EnneagramGut Center

 What does the 'inner critic' actually feel like for a Type 1?

-Individuals who identify as Type 1 frequently describe the inner critic as a constant internal commentary that evaluates thoughts, actions, and impulses against an idealized standard of correctness.
+Types 1 frequently describe the inner critic as a constant internal commentary that evaluates thoughts, actions, and impulses against an idealized standard of correctness.
 Riso and Hudson (1999) characterize it as the voice of the One's internalized superego, which functions like a relentless internal monitor pointing out errors, lapses, and areas needing improvement.
 Palmer (1988) notes that many Ones report this voice as so pervasive that they initially do not recognize it as unusual, assuming that everyone experiences the same level of internal self-evaluation.
 Becoming aware of the inner critic as a pattern rather than an accurate reflection of reality is often described as a pivotal moment in the One's growth.

 Is there scientific evidence supporting the Enneagram Type 1 profile?